 Note that with the exception of the First-Year Seminar, the Colleges do not dictate that students take a particular set of courses.

-The Colleges’ curriculum is overseen by the Committee on Academic Affairs.
-This committee includes faculty, administrators and student representatives from Hobart and from William Smith.
+The Colleges’ curriculum is controlled by the faculty and overseen by its Committee on Academic Affairs.
+This committee includes faculty, administrators, and student representatives from Hobart and from William Smith.
 These student representatives are appointed by the two student governments.

 Explore, Collaborate, Act is the animating principle that unifies the HWS curriculum.
 Academic work at HWS is integrated in all that we do, including our remarkable Global Education program, our rich integration of Service Learning into and beyond our academic offerings, our longstanding focus on thinking and working across traditional disciplines, and the close work of research and creativity that connects faculty and students.
 Moreover, this principle also defines the distinctive role of the Colleges in the twenty-first century, expressing what we aspire our students to embody, an ethos that focuses their progress through college and beyond.
 In the broadest sense, Explore, Collaborate, Act articulates what we—students and faculty alike—do at the Colleges, highlighting our vibrant interconnections and interdisciplinarity.